kklin/dksnap/README.md

 - test all of the install scripts.
 - Host mages on kelda.io instead of in git repo.
 Squash commits to achieve this.
 - TODO shrink example gifs

+- Full capture of process and memory state.

 TODO deal with below